(If You're Not in It for Love) I'm Outta Here!: Live performances

-During Shania's Come On Over Tour and Up!
+During Twain's Come On Over Tour and Up!
 Tour, the song was performed as the last main song of the setlist before returning to the stage for her encores.
-Each of the cities Twain visited on both tours, she would invite a local school Marching Band drum line to join her on stage.
+Each of the cities Twain visited on both tours, she would invite a local school marching band drum line to join her on stage.
 Twain would also play the drums along as well on stage.
 At the end of the song on the Come On Over Tour, Twain leads the drummers into a drum roll, which leads into a grand finale, including Twain standing on top of a big drum, while an electric lap steel guitar solo plays, before disappearing into it as fireworks and confetti erupt from the stage.
 On the Up!
 Tour, she again leads the drummers in joining in a big drum roll which lets off the fireworks with Twain disappearing after the song ends.
 The song has also been performed during her Vegas residency and her Rock This Country tour as the last song before the encore.